 A final note on cross-validation is in order here.
 Several (tuning) parameters must be chosen in the estimation of the Random Forest model.
 Common parameters of this nature include, for example, the maximum number of leaves that the model is allowed to have in total, and the minimum number of data points needed in a leaf in order to proceed with another split.
 In order to ensure the best possible fit, a common approach is to cross-validate the choice of parameters using K-fold cross-validation.
-This involves randomly splitting the training sample into K-folds or sub-samples (in our case, we use K = 3).
-For each of the K data folds, we estimate the model using a given set of tuning parameters on the remaining folds of the data (i.e., the remaining two-thirds of the training data in our setting with K = 3).
+This involves randomly splitting the training sample into K folds or sub-samples (in our case, we use K = 3).29

+For each of the data folds, we estimate the model using a given set of tuning parameters on the remaining folds of the data (i.e., the remaining two-thirds of the training data in our setting with K = 3).
 We then check the fit of the resulting model on the omitted K-th data fold.
 The procedure is then re-done K times, and the performance of the selected set of tuning parameters is averaged across the folds.
-The entire validation exercise is then re-done for each point in a grid of potential tuning parameter values.
+The entire exercise is then repeated for each point in a grid of potential tuning parameter values.
 Finally, the set of parameters that maximize the out-of-sample fit in the cross-validation exercise are chosen.
-In our application, we cross-validate over the minimum number of data points needed to split a leaf, and the minimum number of data points required on a leaf.
+In our application, we cross-validate over the minimum number of data points needed to split a leaf, and the minimum number of data points required on a leaf.30 Our procedure selects a minimum number of observations to split of 200 and requires at least 100 observations on each leaf.